-NOTE: Section 5 in this TANF State Plan Submission for 2020-2023 describes only programs and activities funded directly with TANF segregated funds, TANF/MOE funds or both.
+NOTE: Section 5 in this TANF State Plan describes only programs and activities funded directly with TANF segregated funds, TANF/MOE funds or both.
 In previous plan submissions, Florida had included additional programs funded from other sources to show that Florida has a public policy climate supportive of pro-family programs funded through a variety of federal, state, and local sources.